Don’t Buy JUST Instruments

 INSTRUMENT CARE

 Clean and remove all debris immediately after use.
 Use an enzymatic cleaning solution in an ultrasonic cleaner to clean instruments.
 Your ultrasonic solution should be changed daily.
-Hinged instruments should be cleaned and sterilized in the open position.
+Hinged instruments should be cleaned and sterilized in an open position.
 Discoloration and oxidation may occur if instruments are improperly cleaned.
 To increase the life of your instruments, clean them well.
 Use detergents and disinfectants suitable for use with medical and/or dental instruments.

 Regular sharpening to your cutters will increase its service life, and its ability to cut more effectively.

-Frequency of sharpening depends on the frequency of use, as well as, the types and diameters of wires on which the cutter is being used.
+The frequency of sharpening depends on the frequency of use, as well as, the types and diameters of wires on which the cutter is being used.
 Check cutters frequently to assess if sharpening is needed.

 Dark brown stain usually caused by dried blood residues.
-Bluish / black stain usually is plating caused by autoclave cleaning material.
+Bluish/black stain usually is plating caused by autoclave cleaning material.

 It is extremely important to follow proper handling, care and sterilisation methods to ensure proper instrument function and improve the instrument life.
 Avoid tap water during the cleaning and sterilisation of instruments.
 Tap water contains high levels of minerals that can cause instrument discolouration and corrosion.
 Tap water can also neutralize rust inhibiting and lubricating solution.
 Always use purified, distilled water in ultrasonic cleaning and autoclave sterilisation units.
 It is also recommended to use a no-rinse ultrasonic solution that contains both a rust inhibitor and a lubricant prior to sterilisation and follow the manufacturer’s exact solution measurements.